ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 ![RTL project](/images/project_wizard_2.JPG)

-The next step is to **create design sources**, in our example we have a single module, so create `full_adder` and make sure Verilog is selected as the design language.
+The next step is to **create design sources**, in our example, we have a single module, so create `full_adder` and make sure Verilog is selected as the design language.

 ![Create sources](/images/project_wizard_3.JPG)

+You can skip the **Add Constraints** step for now because we are only interested in simulating and verifying the functionality of our systems, and this step is related to the implementation of the system in the FPGA.

+In our lab, we will be using  **XC7a35tcpg236-1** as the main device but you are free to choose another device as well.